Delivering Seafood to the World

 An important part of delivering seafood to the world is having the labour force to harvest and process our fish and seafood.
 Without workers, nothing happens.
 Some Canadians either don’t consider or disregard the rewarding employment opportunities in the fisheries sector.
 We need to dispel outdated connotations of the sector and promote the diverse career opportunities in the sector.
 Dr. Sherry Scully, Director of Learning & Organizational Development, Centre for Ocean Ventures and Entrepreneurship (COVE), will talk with us about how we can do that.

-These are just some of the topics that will be on our Speakers Program.
-We’ll update this page as we continue our planning.
+These are just some of the topics that were on our Speakers Program.
 Irrespective of the program, the Conference is a great opportunity to network with sector peers, government and other stakeholders.
-Save the date, October 2-3, 2019.
-Registration is available here.
+The 2020 Conference will be held October 7-8, 2020 in Ottawa.

 Speakers list includes: